Macrometacorp/docs/docs/cep/examples/source-and-sink-example.md

 ---
 sidebar_position: 4
-title: Source and Sink example
+title: Source and Sink Example
 ---

 Sources and sinks are used to consume and publish events to external systems.